Welcome To Falcone Crawl Space & Structural Repair

 Whether you have termite damage, water damage or dry rot, Falcone Crawl Space can replace you home’s rotted beam.
 Termite-damaged and moisture-damaged wood is common here in the Southeast, but Falcone Crawl Space can help.

 Are your floors settling?
 Shaking, uneven, sloped floors can be fixed with additional floor supports or a shim & adjust service from Falcone Crawl Space.

 Please contact Falcone Crawl Space today at (866)651-8989 to schedule a consultation and receive a free, written quote for structural repair services.

 Crawl Space Repair News

 Summer Training 2014

 In an effort to provide more training opportunities for our team members over the bust summer months we started hosting monthly, optional, paid training sessions on Saturdays.
 At the June 2014 Saturday School event crew members completed classroom training for vapor barrier, insulation and ventilation system installations before eating a catered lunch from Moe’s.
-Our entire team will have a “Team Day” in July which will include more training and a Dodgeball tournament, then in October 2014 our “Team Day” will take place at the NASCAR Hall of Fame!
+In July 2014 the training sessions included Piers, Drop Girders and Sump Pumps and Interior Drains.
+After training was complete Fred grilled lunch for the team.
+Our entire team participated in a “Team Day” on Monday, July 29, with a packed schedule of training then a Dodgeball tournament after lunch from Second Helping Charlotte.
+Our next “Team Day” in October 2014 will take place at the NASCAR Hall of Fame!